The BEST Major Element Additives for Your Reef Tank’s Coral Is?

 but this is not the entire picture...

 Corals also use a variety of minor and trace elements from the seawater.
 In either case, 2-part or balling method, these trace elements need to be replenished based on what corals consume over and above the maintenance of calcium, alkalinity, and magnesium.
-The good news, the demand for these extra minor and trace elements only becomes a problem in matured aquariums with a medium to heavy coral load.
+The good news, the demand for these extra minor and trace elements only become a problem in matured aquariums with a medium to heavy coral load.
 Most new reef aquariums will not need the additional trace elements for the first 12-18 months.

 So Which Additive Approach Should I Use?